-These Dominican Tostones de Platano are made with three ingredients: plantains, salt, and vegetable oil and fried into tostones.
+These Tostones Recipe are made with three ingredients: plantains, salt, and vegetable oil and fried into tostones.

 Jump to: